Everything you need to know about data recovery with the Raise Data Recovery software

 Recovery: the file start can be found, but the information about the file continuation and the end needs to be assumed.
 For this reason, data recovery may be incomplete.
 Besides, the FAT file system doesn't defragment files making it difficult to retrieve fragmented files even with the RAW-recovery method.
 Another issue is that file names are limited in length and can even be stored detached on the storage.
 Recovery of long file names may give no effect.

 Structure: the file system header, the FAT table and the data area.

 Like its predecessors, the exFAT file system applies the File Allocation Table to manage files.
-This table contains an entry for each cluster on the disk and makes a link from this table to the file location on the disk.
+This table contains an entry for each cluster on the drive and makes a link from this table to the file location on the storage.
 It also holds links to the file start, file continuation and file end.
 This file system tries to avoid file fragmentation.
-The file system does not provide linking to file sub-directories.
+The file system does not provide linking to the sub-directories of a file.